JaxPlays-Inc/jaxplays.org/content/shows/Urinetown.md

 - Theatre:
 - Basis:
 - Website:
-Genres:
+genres:
   - Musical
   - Comedy
   - Satire
-Description: "Dive into the dystopian world of *Urinetown*, a hilarious and biting satire that tackles corporate greed, environmental issues and social justice through catchy tunes and outrageous humor."
+description: "Dive into the dystopian world of *Urinetown*, a hilarious and biting satire that tackles corporate greed, environmental issues and social justice through catchy tunes and outrageous humor."
 ---
 In a future where a severe water shortage has led to a ban on private toilets, citizens must pay to use public amenities regulated by a corrupt corporation.
 Amidst this backdrop, *Urinetown* follows the journey of Bobby Strong, a revolutionary who leads a rebellion against the oppressive system.
 With its clever commentary on capitalism and bureaucracy, this Tony Award-winning musical blends humor and social critique, delivering an unforgettable performance that is as thought-provoking as it is entertaining.